MyCATApache/Mycat2/README.md

 2. ###### DB IN MULTI SERVER

-   A table corresponds to a data node.It routes SQL by a table name in sql.And this table must exist in the current schema.It means mysql client can switch data node by a table name in SQL.It supports only one table operation.
+   A table corresponds to a data node.It routes SQL by a table tableName in sql.And this table must exist in the current schema.It means mysql client can switch data node by a table tableName in SQL.It supports only one table operation.

 3. ###### ANNOTATION ROUTE